🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 For dividend-yielding stocks, dilution can also lead to smaller dividend payouts unless earnings per share rise enough to make up the difference.

-This has consequences for investors who hold equities for income.
+This will likely have consequences for investors who hold equities for income.
 Dividend investors will do well to keep an eye on the number of shares outstanding for any stock, as well as how previous dilutions (if any) have affected dividends.

 To be clear, dilution doesn’t have to affect dividends.
 Dilution cuts down on earnings per share (EPS) but not necessarily on dividends per share (DPS), but it’s likely it would.